sf-wdi-19-20/w5_project_1/README.md

 ## TIMELINE (OUTSIDE-IN)

-Thursday

-	- Brainstorm Purpse or Idea
-	- Write User Narratives
+## TIMELINE

+* **Friday, July 17th by 9:00am** - REQUIRED:  Submit your project proposal to an instructor and make a Kaban board for it using Trello.
+Be ready to talk about the scope of your project.
+Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
+You will need the following for an instructor check-off:
+    * Wireframes (simple/hand drawn are great)
+    * User narratives / user stories ("As a user submitting a post, I want to see the new post added to the page.")
+    * Models and DB design (ERD)

+* **Weekend** - Suggestion:
+  - Build initial index file
-	- Draw Wireframes
+    - add bootstrap
-	- Draw Schema Drawing

-Weekend

-	- Build initial index template of core resource (e.g. "Post", or "Article", or "Todo")
+    - make a template to display the core resource (e.g. "Post", or "Article", or "Todo")
-	- Send array of static data to it from scripts.js (add jQuery)
+  - Use the template to show dummy data from an array in the client side javascript code (add jQuery)
-	- Move array of static data to server (build server with 1 route)
+  - Move array of static data to server (build server with 1 route to get all data)
   - Move array of static data to DB (add mongoose and seed local DB)

-Monday

-	- Deploy index template with api and db connection to Heroku
+* **Monday, July 20th** - REQUIRED:  Deploy your code to Heroku by the end of the day.
+We know the project won't be finished; deploy whatever you have.
+This will make your life easier.
+We will have a workshop on Monday afternoon on deploying to Heroku with Mongo.

+  Suggestion:
-	- Build form template and POST route
+  - Build any forms or form templates
-	- Push to Heroku

-Tuesday
+  - Add POST route(s)
+  - Add route tests

+* **Tuesday, July 21st** Suggestion:

-	- Build signup template
+  - Build signup ui/template
   - Add User model and Signup route to server
-	- Build login template
+  - Build login ui/template
   - Add login route to server
   - Push to Heroku

-Wednesday
+* **Wednesday, July 22nd** Suggestion:

   - Add another resource or a "reach" feature
   - Push to Heroku

-Thursday
+* **Thursday, July 23rd** Suggestion:
   - Improve and customize styling
   - Final Push to Heroku

-## TIMELINE

-* **Thursday, July 16th** - Submit your project proposal to an instructor and make a Kaban board for it using Trello [board](https://trello.com/b/dl7VicOR/sfwdi18-project1).
-Be ready to talk about the scope of your project.
-Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
-[More on that here](@TODO).
-You will need the following for an instructor check-off:
-    * Wireframes
-    * User stories
-    * Models and DB design
-* **Monday, July 20th** - Deploy your code to Heroku by the end of the day.
-It is not important how much coding you have done at this point; deploy whatever you have.
-This will make your life easier.
-We will have a workshop on Monday afternoon on deploying to Heroku with Mongo.
 * **Friday, July 24th, 9:17am** - Project due and presentations!

 ## PLANNING